 - Finally, loop a piece of string through the eye and tie ends together to form a knot.

-Pin these bottle brush tree ornaments for later!
+Pin these DIY bottle brush ornaments for later!

 Of course, you can play around with a variety of mini tree colours.
 I think pink would be so beautiful, or maybe a metallic.
 I also thought about adding glitter or small beads to the top of the cork.
 There are so many ways to dress them up.